lisp-docs/cl-language-reference/docs/meta-object-protocol/readers-for-class-metaobjects.md

 6. This method returns false.

-7. This method returns a value derived from the information in [this table](/meta-object-protocol/table-class-inheritance), except that implementation-specific modifications are permitted as described in [section ``Implementation and User Specialization.''](/meta-object-protocol/implementation-and-user-specialization)
+7. This method returns a value derived from the information in \[this table\]\(/meta-object-protocol/table-class-inheritance\), except that implementation-specific modifications are permitted as described in [section ``Implementation and User Specialization.''](/meta-object-protocol/implementation-and-user-specialization)

 8. This method returns the name of the built-in class.